Yusheng-Hu/Position-Pure-Algorithm/README.md

 ### Analysis
 The results demonstrate exceptional instruction-level parallelism.
 On the i7-8550U platform, **PositionPro** consistently achieves a throughput of approximately **1.8 billion permutations per second**, showcasing near-linear scaling relative to the mathematical complexity $O(N!)$.

+### 📖 Citation
+If you use this algorithm in your research, please cite it as:
+> HU, Y. (2025).
+Position Method: A Linear-Time Generation Algorithm for Permutations (Version v1.0.0).
+GitHub Repository.
+DOI: 10.5281/zenodo.18170157

 ## 💡 Future Ideas & Extensions